 CFS-NS program mandate is to refurbish used, but still useable, computer equipment for distribution to schools. libraries and qualified educational organizations across Nova Scotia.
 Over 5,000 computers are distributed each year from the program.

-Steering Committee: Consists of members from the Federal, Provincial and Private Sector whom meet quarterly.
+Steering Committee: Consists of members from the Federal, Provincial and Private Sector whom meet bi-annually.
 The committee is responsible for the business plans, budgets, policy making, program program and approves all major operational issues.
 The Coordinator and Administrator for CFS-NS report to the Steering Committee.

-Executive Committee: Consists of three members from the Steering Committee plus the program Coordinator and Administrator whom meet bi-monthly.
+Executive Committee: Consists of four members from the Steering Committee plus the program Coordinator and Administrator whom meet bi-monthly.
 The committee is responsible for the day to day operation of CFS-NS.
 The program Coordinator and Administrator report to the Executive Committee as well as the Steering Committee.

 Operations Committee: Consists of program Coordinator, Administrator and all five (5) workshop supervisors.
 The committee meets quarterly to discuss the management of the workshops, the Technical Work Experience Program (TWEP) Trainees, recommendations for training program and improvements for the program as a whole.